-- The reasonable share of garden materials (e.g. pea straw) made available on site.
+- The reasonable sharing of communal garden materials (e.g. pea straw) that are made available on site.

-- Managing compost for the benefit of everyone (see Composting and green waste).
+- Managing compost in allocated compost team and communal compost bays for the benefit of everyone (see Composting and green waste).

 - Assisting in the management of communal areas of the garden (generally at working bees).

-- Access to the greenhouse, shed and common tools and other equipment (to use on site).
+- The responsible use of the greenhouse, shed and common tools and other equipment (to use on site).

 - Reporting access and safety issues to the Committee as soon as practicable, to ensure risks are minimized.

-- Receiving all garden communications (generally via email – or on the notice board at the Garden).
+- Receiving and reading all garden communications (generally via email – or on the notice board at the Garden).

-- An invitation to participate in all Garden activities (Garden gatherings, workshops etc.) and social events.
+- Endeavouring to participate in communal Garden activities (Garden gatherings, workshops etc.) and social events.